Should I create a written work agreement?

 What if a worker doesn’t want to use a written work agreement?

-The National Domestic Workers Alliance encourages workers and employers to use written agreements as a way to ensure fair and sustainable employment relationships.
+Worker organizations like our partners at The National Domestic Workers Alliance encourages workers and employers to use written agreements as a way to ensure fair and sustainable employment relationships.

 If you’re unable to agree on creating a written agreement, you can use our Employer Checklist as a guide for a detailed conversation and a verbal agreement.